 The Office Document Cache contains the files Office uses to make sure your changes are saved in the cloud.
 Sometimes when you use Office with other apps in the cloud, the apps fail to sync properly before you close Office and this can damage, or corrupt, your Office Document Cache.
 Usually, Office can repair damaged cache files.
 However, when a cloud app hasn't synced correctly, it can prevent Office from making the repairs.

-If you're having OneDrive for Business issues, update your OneDrive sync client by following the guidance in Get started with the OneDrive for Business Next Generation Sync Client in Windows.
+If you're having OneDrive for Business issues, update your OneDrive sync app by following the guidance in Sync files with OneDrive in Windows.

 Fix the Office Document Cache